BeardedTinker/Home-Assistant_Config/README.md

 If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6)

-Also, you can try and get in touch while I'm streaming.
-There should be at least 1 stream each month!
+Also, if you have time you can try and join me while streaming and there shoul dbe at lest one stream each month!

 ### Hardware

-Heart of my smart home is Home Assistant running in Virtual Machine on Synology DSM920+.
+Heart of my smart home is Home Assistant running in Virtual Machine on [Synology DSM920+](https://www.synology.com/en-us/products/DS920+).

-Plugged in Synology is Zigbee USB CC2652RB stick from slae.sh with Zigbee2mqtt firmware from Koenkk.
+Plugged in Synology is Zigbee USB CC2652RB stick from [slae.sh](https://slae.sh/projects/cc2652/) with Zigbee2mqtt firmware from Koenkk.

 From other devices I use, here is a list: